hobson/hobson.github.io/_posts/2015-04-18-Install-Mongo-DB-on-Fedora-for-Ubiqity-UniFi-Access-Point.md

 ---
 layout: post
-title: Installing Mongo DB for the Ubiqity UniFi servor on Fedora
+title: Install Mongo DB on Fedora 20 for the Ubiqity UniFi Access Point
 ---

 [Chick](thewells.org) swears by his new Ubiquity WiFi access point.
 So I purchased the High Power version from Amazon using Prime and it arrived in only 36 hours on a Saturday!
 Maybe having the Ubiqity HQ here in Portland helped.